Who better to get interview tips from than those who have gone through the process and succeeded?

 Preparing for your interview

-You will need the following documents to take to your interview:
+You will need the following documents for your interview:

 - Passport/national ID.

-Additional documents may be requested in some countries.
+Additional documents may be requested in some countries/territories.
 You will be informed about this in the email inviting you to interview.

 The Chevening interview